ManojJiSharma/gpl2/docs/src/token.md

 The creation process is described [here](associated-token-account.md#creating-an-associated-token-account).

-It's highly recommended that the wallet create the associated token account for a given SPL Token itself before indicating to the user that they are able to receive that SPL Tokens type (typically done by showing the user their receiving address).
-A wallet that chooses to not perform this step may limit its user's ability to receive SPL Tokens from other wallets.
+It's highly recommended that the wallet create the associated token account for a given GPL Token itself before indicating to the user that they are able to receive that GPL Tokens type (typically done by showing the user their receiving address).
+A wallet that chooses to not perform this step may limit its user's ability to receive GPL Tokens from other wallets.

 #### Sample "Add Token" workflow
-The user should first fund their associated token account when they want to receive SPL Tokens of a certain type to:
+The user should first fund their associated token account when they want to receive GPL Tokens of a certain type to:
 1. Maximize interoperability with other wallet implementations
 2. Avoid pushing the cost of creating their associated token account on the first sender